google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 We should do this before doing further investigation or reporting the bug to the driver developers.

-> We (and others) normally use the term _reducing_ or _reduction_ instead of shrinking.
+> We (and others) normally use the term *reducing* or *reduction* instead of shrinking.
-However, with `spirv-fuzz`, we use the term shrinking to refer to reducing the list of transformations and _reduction_ to refer to reducing the SPIR-V shader itself by removing chunks of code (which we will cover in the next section).
+However, with `spirv-fuzz`, we use the term shrinking to refer to reducing the list of transformations and *reduction* to refer to reducing SPIR-V by just removing chunks of code (which we will cover in the next section).